Antelope Valley California Poppy Reserve (SNR)

 Nearby Public Lands Worth Visiting

 After visiting the Poppy Reserve, consider going 7 miles west to the Arthur B. Ripley Desert Woodland State Park, which features a protected, special natural area of California juniper trees and Joshua trees.
-Before ranching, farming, and other activities, this woodland habitat once thrived throughout the Antelope Valley.
+Before ranching, farming, and other activities, this representative woodland habitat once thrived throughout the Antelope Valley.

 Best Time To Visit